 Another option is to take a safe driving class through your local automobile club, AAA, school district, adult continuing education center, community college or other participating organization.

 Safe driving classes may be as brief as a single evening or could extend for several sessions.
 Full day classes are also offered, often on Saturdays, as an alternative for drivers who may be too busy to attend during the workweek.
 Online classes are quickly becoming a popular alternative.

-Florida has a similar arrangement through the state safety organization specifically designed for speeding violators.
-Enrollees in this four-hour course will be able to keep speeding related points off their Florida driver’s license.
+Florida has a similar arrangement with the state safety organization specifically designed for speeding violators.
+Enrollees in this four-hour course will be able to keep speeding-related points off their Florida driver’s license.

-Successful completion of the course also allows drivers to maintain safe driver status and have adjudication of their speeding offense withheld.
+Successful completion of the course also allows drivers to maintain safe driver status.
 The course covers a number of important safe driving topics including, general knowledge, risk control, vehicle control procedures and driver exposure and perceptions.

 National Safe Driving Programs

 Older drivers are often considered higher insurance risks by most auto insurance providers.
 The AARP provides an economical online class alternative for drivers 50 and older.

 AARP members pay only $15.95 while non-members are assessed just $19.95.
 Online class rates will be higher in New York State, $23.95 and $27.95 respectively.

 Classes cover the rules of the road and defensive driving techniques.